A Scouting Message to Moms Everywhere…

 One more thing to add to this; Now that we have the mission in mind, Scouting has 4 goals or aims to achieve to support the mission.
 The aims or goals of Scouting are Character development, Leadership development, Citizenship training and Physical Fitness.
 These 4 goals support the mission and are accomplished by the 8 methods of Scouting.

 Therefore, I would like to emphasize that advancement to Eagle rank is only one part or piece of Scouting and the goals and mission could be achieved without it.
-All of the methods of Scouting work together to help youth develop character, leadership, citizenship and fitness.
-It may well be better measured by their level and length of their involvement rather than their rank.
+All of the methods of Scouting work together to help youth develop character, leadership, citizenship, and fitness.
+It may well be better measured by the level and length of their involvement rather than their rank.
 Hopefully, if the program is successful and fun, the advancement will take care of itself.
-Outdoor programs, games and the fun of Scouting is supposed to help the learning and the achievement happen, not the other way around.
+Outdoor programs, games, and the fun of Scouting are supposed to help the learning and the achievement happen, not the other way around.